 - Whatever differences you have with your ex, discuss it openly but make sure you do not do it in front of the children.

-- Tell your partner why you think what they are suggesting may not be to the best interest of your children.
+- Tell your co-parent why you think what they are suggesting may not be to the best interest of your children.
 Similarly, hear them out when they tell you why they do not agree to some of your parenting practices.

 - Come to a mutual agreement that both of you will not malign the other in front of the children, no matter what you feel for each other and how difficult it may be to work together as co-parents.
-If the need be, tell your ex what irks you the most about them and what they should try and avoid in front of the children to make sure you do not lose your cool.
+If necessary, tell your ex what irks you the most about them and what they should try and avoid in front of the children to make sure you do not lose your cool.
 Similarly, give them the same option to view their concerns and emotions.

 - If your child does say negative things about your ex, stop the discussion right there, even if it makes you feel better.
 Tell your children that under no circumstances should they speak ill of their parents.

 - Talk to your ex and discuss important visitation rules and ways in which you each will spend time with the children.
 Some important issues that you will need to address and discuss are where the children will spend holidays, vacations, birthdays and other celebrations.
 You can consider taking family vacations where both you and your ex will be present.
 You can also discuss who will take the children to which class, which parent stays with the child on which weekend, who spends which part of the day or week with the child, etc. Of course you should also take your children’s wishes into account, when at all possible.

 - Chalk out a plan of action in regards to the various behavioral and family value related guidelines that you and your ex want your children to follow.
 You may not be living together as a family anymore, but you will still remain a family as long as you both share your children.
 Also, your children will grow up with the values that you teach them now and encourage them to follow.
 Make sure that you and your ex both share the family values that you want your children to imbibe and learn, and that no parent takes a bigger share in putting forth the same.